 72 Hours in Montréal

-A short walk away is the Montréal Museum of Fine Arts, established in 1860.
-Québec's largest museum straddles Sherbrooke Street, and includes fine collections of Asian, Arabian, African and contemporary art, as well as the occasional Rembrandt, Giacometti or Calder.
+Begin your journey by stepping out onto Sherbrooke Street in The Golden Square Mile district at the base of Mount Royal.
+Between 1870 and 1900, 70 percent of Canada's wealth was owned by about 60 families living in the traditionally Anglophone area between University Street and Guy Street.
+In addition to stunning mansions and views of the city, the area houses the Montréal Museum of Fine Arts, established in 1860.
+Québec's largest museum includes collections of Asian, Arabian, African and contemporary art, as well as the occasional Rembrandt, Giacometti or Calder.
 The recently expanded exhibition space presents shows ranging from classical painters to modernist designers to the world of fashion.

 A few blocks south on St. Catherine Street is Ogilvy's Department Store, one of Montréal's best-known Scottish landmarks.
 With its ubiquitous tartan boxes and noon-hour pipers, Ogilvy's has come to symbolize Québec's Scottish heritage.
 Look for the busker outside selling Irish musical spoons and playing along to recordings of jigs and reels.
 Established in 1866, Ogilvy's has welcomed a myriad of musical groups to its Tudor Hall, and hosts piano recitals and choirs to this day.

 From here it's a short walk to Montréal's metro system (French: Métro de Montréal) and an underground pedestrian network that connects stations with some 20 miles of shops, restaurants and cultural attractions and helps people avoid the cold during winter.
 This network includes both Place des Arts — home to Montréal's symphony and opera — and the Musée d'Art Contemporain (Museum of Contemporary Art), which concentrates primarily on Québec artists.